Looking to review your superannuation but don't know where to start?

 Key features of super funds

 Super funds are designed to provide you with a tax effective means of saving towards your retirement years.
-In fact, by the time a person retires their super fund is usually amongst their biggest assets along with their home if they own one.
-Your super account is funded in a number of different ways and means, with the money being paid into the account being called a contribution.
+They are also a way to ensure less retirees rely on the aged pension.
+In fact, by the time a person retires their super fund is usually among their biggest assets along with their home if they own one.
+Your super account is funded in a number of different ways and means, with the money being paid into the account being called a contribution or guarantee.

 There are a number of different means through which money or contributions can be made to your super fund, and this includes:

-- Money that is paid in by your employer: The rule of thumb is that the employers have to pay 9 percent of employees' annual salaries into their super funds, which is known as the superannuation guarantee
+- Money that is paid in by your employer: The law is that employers have to pay 9.5% of employees' annual salaries into their super funds, which is known as the superannuation guarantee.
+However, currently, if you earn less than $450 a month your employer doesn't have to pay you this superannuation guarantee.

-- Money paid in by the government: Subject to eligibility, the government may add to your super fund under its co-contribution scheme based on after-tax personal contributions made by you and within specified limits
+- Money paid in by the government: Subject to eligibility, the government may add to your super fund under its co-contribution scheme based on after-tax personal contributions made by you and within specified limits.
+This is to encourage people to make contributions to their super fund.

 There are a number of investment choices available when it comes to your super fund and you can choose how your fund is invested, with options such as property, shares, cash and fixed interest products such as bonds.
 One thing to bear in mind is that the reason why super funds are such a tax effective way to save towards your retirement is that super is taxed at rates much lower than the marginal tax rate, which is known as a concessional rate.

-Another important thing to remember is that you cannot generally dip into the savings from your super fund until you reach your preservation age.
+Another important thing to remember is that you cannot generally dip into the savings from your super fund until you reach the retirement age, currently 65.
 The idea behind this fund is that you have a comfortable nest egg with which to retire, so dipping into it every time you are short of cash would still run the risk of leaving you with little to no cash to fund your retirement.

 Steps to compare your super fund options